GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 ### DB Constants
 We have provided some `Enum` classes in [The Type Module](/src/main/java/com/github/klefstad_teaching/cs122b/idm/repo/entity/type) to help manage constants in the DB, such as `idm.role`, `idm.user_status`, and `idm.token_status`.
 These are to help translate between `id` in the table and type the `id` corresponds with and make the code more readable.

+### Setting Expire Times
+In our [IDMServiceConfig](https://github.com/klefstad-teaching/CS122B-BE1-IDM-Service-Starter/blob/main/src/main/java/com/github/klefstad_teaching/cs122b/idm/config/IDMServiceConfig.java) we are given `Duration` for each of the expire types.
+When we are setting our expire time's in our AccessToken and RefreshToken we create a `Instant` that represents the time and date at which they expire.

+We do this by calling `Instant.now().plus(duration)`.
+More information on Instant and Duration here: [Activty 2](https://github.com/klefstad-teaching/CS122B-A2-Security#instant-and-duration)

 # Endpoints